gtvj/gtvj.github.io/objectives-2021.md

         <dt><a href="https://truefire.com/techniques-guitar-lessons/caged-commander/">CAGED Commander</a> course on Truefire</dt>
         <dd>
             <p>My goal for this course was to improve my fretboard knowledge.
 I've learned all exercises but skipped sections where specific guitar solos are taught.</p>
             <p>Completing this course significantly expanded on my knowledge of the CAGED system.
-New knowledge includes:
+New knowledge includes:</p>
                 <ul>
                     <li>all five arpeggio shapes and associated framing and trill exercises</li>
                     <li>all C Major double stops</li>